-- 1. All students are human.
+- 1. All psychologists are human.

-- 2. We are all students.
+- 2. We are all psychologists.

 - 3. Therefore, we must all be human.

-Although extremely simple, this example illustrates a categorical syllogism that contains two premises (statements 1 and 2) and a conclusion (statement 3).
+Although extremely simple, this example illustrates a categorical syllogism that contains two premises (Statements 1 and 2) and a conclusion (Statement 3).
 In deductive logic, if we accept the premises and use the appropriate rules of logic, then the conclusion is true.
-Now consider the following deduction:
+Now consider the deduction: